 Spider plants are very easy to grow but watering is the one area with them you need to get right.
-In my years of working with spider plants I’ve learned that while they can tolerate some neglect, getting their watering routine spot on makes all the difference.
+I’ve had spider plants for years and while they can deal with a little bit of neglect getting their watering makes all the difference.

-This guide will take you through everything about watering a spider plant, caring for them and other aspects of keeping your spider plant thriving.
+This guide will take you through everything about watering a spider plant, caring for them and how important it is to keep your plant thriving.

 Spider Plant Watering Frequency